bgausden/hsbc-web-app/README.md

 A simple web application to convert downloaded HSBC-format CSV credit card statements to Xero format CSV.

+## Browser Support

+This application is designed for modern browsers only:
+- Chrome (last 2 versions)
+- Firefox (last 2 versions)
+- Safari (last 2 versions)
+- Edge (last 2 versions)

+Internet Explorer is not supported.

 ## Development Setup

 This project uses [Vite](https://vitejs.dev/) for development and building.